coopscoop/capstone-project/backend/README.md

   - Where my linter lives, As its written in python and simply has serial input/output, creating a service to interact with it is the cleanest option
   - Soon to be where my database lives(?)

-## Adding content
-Adding content is a lot of boilerplate, although It's relatively simple to add content/DB CRUD to the API

-The general structure for adding content from a DB table is as follows:
+## DB tables to API endpoints flow
+Each section has an explicit function for existing, although verbose its relatively simple and goes as follows:

 1. Object model for the DB table (DTO's are derived from this)
 2. A DTO for the API response
-3. Interfaces for the repository and service
+3. Interfaces for the repository and service (Generally just a sanity check but it's good practice and ensures all required methods are implemented)
 4. A repository that interacts with the DB
 5. A service that the controller uses to interact with the repository (DB)
 6. A controller for the API endpoints

-Implementation wise it'd be in that order, but it's not crucial as they all need to be in for it to function.
+Implementation wise it'd be in that order, but it's not 100% critical as they all need to be in for it to function.

 ### Object model - Core models
 In [`Capstone.Core/Models/Domain`](https://github.com/Steve-at-Mohawk-College/capstone-project-coopscoop/tree/main/backend/Capstone.Core/Models/Domain)